NativeScript/docs-v7/vuejs-docs/ns-ui/Calendar/populating-with-data.md

 publish: true
 ---

-# RadCalendar: Populating with data
+# RadCalendar - Populating with data
 {% typedoc_link classes:RadCalendar %} allows you to define a list of events for a particular date.
 This is done by using the {% typedoc_link classes:RadCalendar,member:eventSource %} property.
 This article describes the steps you need to take in order to feed {% typedoc_link classes:RadCalendar %} with your custom events using an events source.

 ## The `CalendarEvent` class